dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 ## Serve files from multiple locations

-`UseStaticFiles` and `UseFileServer` defaults to the file provider pointing at `wwwroot`.
+`UseStaticFiles` and `UseFileServer` default to the file provider pointing at `wwwroot`.
 Additional instances of `UseStaticFiles` and `UseFileServer` can be provided with other file providers to serve files from other locations.
 For more information, see [this GitHub issue](https://github.com/dotnet/AspNetCore.Docs/issues/15578).

 <a name="sc"></a>